xmartlabs/xmartlabs.github.io/_posts/2020-04-22-powerful-animations-in-RN.md

 crosspost_to_medium: false

 ---
 In this blog post we're going to present the main issues we ran into implementing complex animations in React Native at Xmartlabs.
-We'll show how Reanimated helps in achieve smooth animations and at with cost.
+We'll show how Reanimated helps achieving smooth animations and at which cost.
 After reading this blog post you will be able to determine if react native is a proper choice to create your app considering its animations requirements.

 So let's start with a little introduction to the matter.